skummer/demoBDD/README.md

                 1. I have launched the browser
                 2. I have opened the registration page
                 3. I have entered the registration information
-                4. I have pressed submit button
+                4. I have pressed the submit button
+                5. I have launched the browser and I have opened the registration page
+                6. I have entered the registration information and I have pressed submit button
-                5. I should see the thank you message
+                7. I should see the thank you message
-                6. Page does not contain missing field error message
+                8. Page does not contain missing field error message
-                7. Page does not contain password length error message
+                9. Page does not contain password length error message